gretaivan/DateWithAngular/README.md

 - `dotnet run` or `dotnet watch run`- to start the application
 - `dotnet dev-certs https --trust` - to make computer trust the certificate
+- `dotnet ef database drop` - if you want to clean the database

 #### AngularJS